Freeman-Liberty sparks DePaul past Georgetown 68-65 - NewsBreak

 Freeman-Liberty sparks DePaul past Georgetown 68-65

+WASHINGTON, D.C. -- Javon Freeman-Liberty scored 25 points and made a layup and two free throws in the final 59 seconds to lift DePaul to a 68-65 victory over...www.dailyherald.com

-WASHINGTON, D.C.
-(AP) — Javon Freeman-Liberty scored 25 points and made a layup and two free throws in the final 59 seconds to lift DePaul to a 68-65 victory over Georgetown on Thursday night.
+WASHINGTON, D.C. -- Javon Freeman-Liberty scored 25 points and made a layup and two free throws in the final 59 seconds to lift DePaul to a 68-65 victory over...www.dailyherald.com

-Yor Anei pitched in with 11 points, seven rebounds and five steals for the Blue Demons (13-14, 4-13 Big East Conference), who snapped a four-game losing streak.
-Nick Ongenda added 11 points.

-Aminu Mohammed had 18 points and nine rebounds to pace the Hoyas (6-21, 0-16), who have now lost 17 games in a row.
-Donald Carey added 15 points.
-Jalin Billingsley had 10 points and three blocks.

 Comments / 0